-A UV radiometer is needed for quantification and documentation of the impact of UV radiation on biological or chemical processes, as well as the UV effect on the health of human beings, animals, plants or material properties (i.e. occupational and environmental impacts).
+A UV radiometer is needed for quantification and documentation of the impact of UV radiation on biological or chemical processes, as well as the UV effect on the health of human beings, animals, plants or material properties.

-The core components of a UV radiometer or datalogger are the UV sensor and the sensor’s calibration. sglux is strictly committed to uncompromising quality, reliability and accuracy of the UV sensor and its calibration.
+The core components of our UV radiometers or dataloggers is a SiC-UV photodiode and the sensor’s thorough calibration. sglux is strictly committed to uncompromising quality, reliability and accuracy of the UV sensor and its calibration.
 Our quality management is DIN/ISO 9001 certified.
 Our well-equipped calibration laboratory works in close cooperation with governmental metrology authorities.
 Please find collaborative publications here.
 The calibration is PTB (Physikalisch-Technische Bundesanstalt, German National Metrology Institute) traceable, and works according to guideline DAkkS-DKD-MB-3 and the technical report CIE 220:2016.

-UV radiometers for UV purifier sensor validation (4)Reference radiometers for validation of water purifier duty sensors according to guideline DVGW W 294-3:2006 and ÖNORM M 5873
+UV reference radiometers for UV purifier sensor validation (4)Reference radiometers for validation of water purifier duty sensors according to guideline DVGW W 294-3:2006 and ÖNORM M 5873 and DIN 19294

 UV-Radiometers for specific measurements (5)Radiometers for hazard assessment of natural UV radiation in workplaces according to ISO 17166 standard (UV-Index) as well as for hazard assessment of artificial UV radiation in workplaces according to European Community guideline 2006/25/EC and for UVC radiation measurement during surface disinfection, e.g. during UVC powered COVID virus inactivation